wp-plugins/maxbuttons/readme.txt

 Then adjust the margin values as needed (the order is: top, right, bottom, left).

 == Changelog ==
+= 1.4.0 =
+* Made the button output div in the button editor draggable.
+* Updated styles and scripts to be used only on plugin admin pages instead of all admin pages.
+* Added filter for widget_text to recognize and execute the button shortcode.

 = 1.3.3 =
 * Modified the description database field to be VARCHAR(500) instead of TEXT.
 * Modified button list page to use button shortcodes to render each button.